npezzotti/DATADOG-APM-RAILS-SANDBOX/README.md

   c.use :rails, service_name: 'rails', analytics_enabled: true
 end
 ```
 *or*, from the home directory, run `cp /vagrant/data/datadog-tracer.rb <YOUR_APPLICATION_NAME>/config/initializers/datadog-tracer.rb` to copy it over from the shared directory.
-This file insturments your application to send traces to the Datadog agent using the Ruby APM tracer.
+This file instruments your application to send traces to the Datadog agent using the Ruby APM tracer.
 It uses the following format:
 ```
 Datadog.configure do |c|
   # Activates and configures an integration